TheSkyentist/GELATO/README.md

 Requirements
 -------------

-GELATO was developed using Astropy 3.2.3 and Python 3.6.10.
+GELATO is built primarily using Python.
+It primarily uses NumPy for math, SciPy for optimization, Astropy for FITS handling, matplotlib for plotting, and Jupyter for the example notebook.

 To install the dependancies, I recommend installing conda (through [Miniconda](https://docs.conda.io/en/latest/miniconda.html)).